anikolaienko/py-automapper/README.md

 # {'full_name': 'John Cusack', 'profession': 'engineer'}
 ```

 It is possible to easily specify nested field mappings.
+It can be done through "MapPath" object for your fields.
+Please be aware that you can´t mix in one mapping string mapping with MapPath mapping.
+You don´t need to specify source class
+from which mappings comes from as code will automatically use ```__name__``` of your source class.

+This is supported only if you register mapping through ```add``` method.

 ```python
 class BasicUser:
     def __init__(self, name: str, city: str):